Georgetown offers a rigorous academic program that responds to the broadening career goals of today’s graduate students.

-Drawing on the broad range of expertise of the faculty at Georgetown, the graduate program provides a wide array of courses, an excellent foundation of German literature and culture from the 18th century to the present and fosters critical and interdisciplinary approaches to more specialized areas of inquiry, including: contemporary literature and culture, issues of gender and sexuality, film and media studies, digital humanities and pedagogies, social change and literary form, curriculum development, and literacy studies.
+Drawing on the broad range of expertise of the faculty at Georgetown, the graduate program provides a wide array of courses, an excellent foundation of German literature and culture from the 18th century to the present, and fosters critical and interdisciplinary approaches to more specialized areas of inquiry.

 Our commitment to individual mentoring and to generous year-round support makes completion of the PhD in five years not only highly desirable but also financially and academically feasible.